DYFeng/GRobot/README.md

 ##Can do##

-- Can work with socks/http{s} proxy.
+- Can set up the socks5/http{s} proxy.
-- Can get back everything from cache.
-- Can simulate *ALL* the human operation.
+- Can simulate *ALL* the operations of hunman beings.
-- Can run the webkit plugin.
+- Can run webkit plugin.
 - Can evaluate javascript.
 - Can grab the web page as image.
 - Can run on a GUI-Less server(by install xvfb).